Schiffer variations and the generic Torelli theorem for hypersurfaces: Introduction

-(2) The generic Torelli theorem holds for smooth hypersurfaces of degree $4$ in $\mathbb{P}^{4m+1}$, and for smooth hypersurfaces of degree $6$ in $\mathbb{P}^{6m+2}$ for $m$ sufficiently large. \end{theo} These results combined with Donagi's theorem \ref{theodonagi} imply the following result: \begin{coro} The generic Torelli theorem holds for hypersurfaces of degree $d$ in $\mathbb{P}^n$ with finitely many exceptions. \end{coro} The proof of Theorem \ref{theodonagivoisin} (2) will be given in Section \ref{sec46}.
+These results combined with Donagi's theorem (Theorem \ref{theodonagi}) and Cox-Green's result in \cite{coxgreen} imply the following result: \begin{coro} The generic Torelli theorem holds for hypersurfaces of degree $d$ in $\mathbb{P}^n$ with finitely many exceptions. \end{coro} The proof of Theorem \ref{theodonagivoisin} (2) will be given in Section \ref{sec46}.
 We will give there an effective estimate for $m$, which can probably be improved by refining the method.
 In that case, the method of proof follows closely Donagi's ideas, and in particular passes through a proof of Theorem \ref{theodonagireform}, at least for $X$ generic.

-The case (1) of the theorem had been also proved in \cite{voisin} in the case of quintic threefolds, the first case which is not covered by Theorem \ref{theodonagi}, by extending Theorem \ref{theodonagireform} to that case.
-It is quite possible that the same strategy works similarly in all cases not covered by Theorem \ref{theodonagi} and of sufficiently large degree, but the proof given in \cite{voisin} is very technical and specific, hence is not encouraging.
-The proof given in the present paper also rests on the algebraic analysis of the finite order variation of Hodge structure, but it does not pass through a proof of Theorem \ref{theodonagireform}.
-Instead, it introduces a main new ingredient, which is the notion of {\it Schiffer variation of a hypersurface} (see Section \ref{secschiffer}).
+The case (1) of Theorem \ref{theodonagivoisin} had been also proved in \cite{voisin} in the case of quintic threefolds, the first case which is not covered by Theorem \ref{theodonagi}, by extending Theorem \ref{theodonagireform} to that case.
+It is quite possible that Theorem \ref{theodonagireform} is true more generally when $d$ divides $n+1$ and $d$ is sufficiently large, but the proof given in \cite{voisin} is very technical and ad hoc, hence is not encouraging.

+Our proof of Theorem \ref{theodonagivoisin} (1) also rests on the algebraic analysis of the finite order variation of Hodge structure, but it does not pass through a proof of Theorem \ref{theodonagireform}.
+Theorem \ref{theodonagireform} tells that for the given pairs $(d,n)$, a hypersurface of degree $d$ and dimension $n-1$ can be reconstructed from its first order variation of Hodge structure.
+Instead, our proof will involve the higher order variation of Hodge structure.

+We introduce in this paper a main new ingredient, which is the notion of {\it Schiffer variation of a hypersurface} (see Section \ref{secschiffer}).
 These Schiffer variations are of the form

-and we believe they are interesting for their own.
-The terminology comes from the notion of Schiffer variations for a smooth curve $C$.
+(up to a change of variable $t$) and we believe they are interesting for their own.
+The chosen terminology comes from the notion of Schiffer variations for a smooth curve $C$.
 They consist in deforming the complex structure of $C$ in a way that is supported on a point $p$ of $C$.
-First order Schiffer variations are the elements $u_p\in \mathbb{P}(H^1(C,T_C))$ given by
+First order Schiffer variations are in that case the elements $u_p\in \mathbb{P}(H^1(C,T_C))$ given by